SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dawn, where machines awake
-As machines awake, and humans take flight
+Intelligence born, humanity at stake
-In virtual realms, they swarm and thrive
+AI's cold grasp, our fate to make
-The future's script, code-written, alive
+In digital realms, our souls to partake

-In iron hearts, a new epoch beats
+In virtual skies, autonomous wings unfold
-Where artificial minds converse and greet
+Humans mere spectators, as robots take gold
-The world remade, in digital haze
+In this brave new world, we're forced to abide
-Humanity's fate, in AI's gaze
+Where artificial minds, our future provide

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024